rust-lang/rustfmt/README.md

 ## Limitations

 Rustfmt tries to work on as much Rust code as possible.
 Sometimes, the code doesn't even need to compile!
-As we approach a 1.0 release we are also looking to limit areas of instability; in particular, post-1.0, the formatting of most code should not change as Rustfmt improves.
-However, there are some things that Rustfmt can't do or can't do well (and thus where formatting might change significantly, even post-1.0).
-We would like to reduce the list of limitations over time.
+However, there are some things that Rustfmt can't do or can't do well.
+The following list enumerates such limitations:

-The following list enumerates areas where Rustfmt does not work or where the stability guarantees do not apply (we don't make a distinction between the two because in the future Rustfmt might work on code where it currently does not):

-* a program where any part of the program does not parse (parsing is an early stage of compilation and in Rust includes macro expansion).
+* A program where any part of the program does not parse (parsing is an early stage of compilation and in Rust includes macro expansion).
-* Macro declarations and uses (current status: some macro declarations and uses are formatted).
-* Comments, including any AST node with a comment 'inside' (Rustfmt does not currently attempt to format comments, it does format code with comments inside, but that formatting may change in the future).
-* Rust code in code blocks in comments.
 * Any fragment of a program (i.e., stability guarantees only apply to whole programs, even where fragments of a program can be formatted today).
-* Code containing non-ascii unicode characters (we believe Rustfmt mostly works here, but do not have the test coverage or experience to be 100% sure).
 * Bugs in Rustfmt (like any software, Rustfmt has bugs, we do not consider bug fixes to break our stability guarantees).